-Project Monitoring and Evaluation Officer.
-Will be in charge of establishing and monitoring the execution of the monitoring and evaluation system of the project in general and of the projects in particular, ensuring the timely measurement of the results and coordinating the development of the midterm and final evaluations of the projects and the program.
+Project Monitoring and Evaluation Officer: The M&E officer, wWill be in charge of responsible for establishing and monitoring the execution of the monitoring and evaluation system of the project in general and of the projects in particular, ensuring the timely measurement of the results and coordinating the development of the midterm and final evaluations of the projects and the program.
 Must have training and experience in the design and execution of monitoring and evaluation systems for climate change or agricultural projects.